 It's snowing profusely over our area today, wolf tracking'll have to wait until tomorrow.
 Appropriate to edit video matrealet from Spain instead.
 Availing a little flexitime you can't working evenly… ;-)

 Club Pilot Plus.
 The week was designed to derusting

 and flights would be long and challenging but most of it blew and rained away.

 Thanks to Russ and Ross became the week yet very enjoyable and entertaining.
 We

 got at least a day's flight with some down flights from El Bosque.
-Other pilots

 is a small mountain village in Andalusia, Spain, often mentioned with great joy

 and passion of paraglider pilots.
 Now I understand why.
 After two weeks among

 these devoted and lovely people, I am lost and longs already back.

 The area is known for its white villages, in part, a remnant of the Moorish era ended in the late 1400s.
 The image above is from the neighboring village, Zahara de la Sierra.